Sortable — Smart UI JavaScript API

 Default value

-<smart-sortable mode='horizontal'></smart-sortable>
+<smart-sortable mode="horizontal"></smart-sortable>

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-let mode = sortable.mode;
+const mode = el.mode;

 Gets or sets a value that specifies whether the element's text direction is set to right-to-left (RTL), enabling proper alignment and layout for languages and locales that use right-to-left scripts, such as Arabic or Hebrew.